stefanelli990/bmi-calculator/README.md

 ## Features:

 - **Unit System Selection**: The app allows users to choose between the metric and imperial unit systems.
-This ensures that users can input their weight and height in the units they are most comfortable with.
 - **BMI Calculation**: The app performs the BMI calculation using the provided weight and height values.
 - **BMI Category Display**: The app provides a quick summary of the user's BMI category.
-This category is typically classified into ranges such as underweight, normal weight, overweight, and obese.
 - **Health Risks Information**: The app offers information about the health risks associated with the calculated BMI category.
-For instance, it may provide brief explanations or links to more detailed information on the potential health implications of being underweight, normal weight, overweight, or obese.
 - **User-Friendly Interface**: An intuitive design ensures a seamless user experience.

 ## Technologies Used: